 ‘I love travelling through Eastern Europe and always have a rolling list of places I want to check out…’

-These are the top 5 hot Eastern Europe travel targets in my sights for 2018:
+These are the top 5 hot Eastern European travel targets in my sights for 2018:

 |St Donatus’ Church|

-Aside from the historical aspects of the city, I’m also drawn by the more modern artistic installations that the city boasts; namely The Sea Organ and Greeting to the Sun.
-The Sea Organ sits on the coast and is made of 35 polyethylene pipes, spanning 70 metres along the sea front.
+Aside from the historical aspects of the city, I’m also drawn by its modern art; namely The Sea Organ and Greeting to the Sun.
+The Sea Organ sits on the coast and is made of 35 polyethene pipes, spanning 70 metres along the seafront.
 The pipes have whistles within them that react and produce musical notes to the rhythm of the sea.

-What, I ask, could be more perfect that this?
-Directly adjacent to the organ is Greeting to the Sun, which was built in 2006 and comprises 300 photo sensitive glass plates that soak up the rays of the sun all day before transforming the energy into a magical light show when darkness falls.
+What, I ask, could be more perfect than this?
+Directly adjacent to the organ is Greeting to the Sun, which was built in 2006 and comprises 300 photosensitive glass plates that soak up the rays of the sun all day before transforming the energy into a magical light show when darkness falls.
 Zadar has a population of a little more than 170,000 and accounts for just 4% of the total for Croatia.